-Assuming you are past the thirty-four week of your pregnancy, I think of four (4) main signs or symptoms that should prompt you to call the office/hospital and/or come in to be examined.
-This is not to imply there aren’t other valid reasons for you to contact us, but any one of the below should always prompt a call.
+Assuming you are past the thirty-fourth week of your pregnancy, I think of four (4) main signs or symptoms that should prompt you to call the office/hospital and/or come in to be examined.
+This is not to imply there are not other valid reasons for you to contact us, but any one of these should always prompt a call.

-- Bleeding.
+1. Bleeding.
 By bleeding, I mean bleeding that is similar in character or heaviness to a menstrual period.
 Bleeding to this degree may indicate that something has happened to the placenta.
-For example, a condition known as placenta abruption involves the separation of the placenta from the uterine wall and may lead to heavy bleeding and the sudden onset of abdominal or pelvic pain.
+For example, a condition known as placental abruption involves the separation of the placenta from the uterine wall and may lead to heavy bleeding and the sudden onset of abdominal or pelvic pain.

 The placenta is the connection between mother and baby, supplying the baby with oxygen while inside the uterus.
 Abruption of the placenta may represent a small degree of separation in which only a portion of the placenta tears away from the uterus, or in catastrophic cases, the entire placenta may separate.